Put the Power of Data at Your Fingertips

 Meet the Demand for Data Skills

-Utica College’s online Master of Business Administration with the Data Analytics specialization allows you to expand your knowledge in business while also learning techniques and software that help data scientists interpret and apply research findings to solve real-world business problems.
+Utica University’s online Management (MBA) with the Business Analytics specialization allows you to expand your knowledge in business while also learning techniques and software that help data scientists interpret and apply research findings to solve real-world business problems.

 Learn to think with data and apply what you learn to projects you lead within your organization by understanding the power of data and the limits of data analysis.